Driving better standards in sustainable investment

 We have dedicated ESG and Green Revenues business units, with expertise spanning European, North American and Asian markets.
 Members of these units play active roles in all major regional sustainable investment industry associations.
 As a founding signatory, FTSE Russell helped develop the United Nations-backed Principles for Responsible Investment.
 Having launched the FTSE4Good Index Series two decades ago, the team has expanded the Index Series, overseen ongoing enhancements to the standards applied and introduced new index families and ESG products.

 Through our Environmental Markets indexes, such as the FTSE Environmental Opportunities Index, we help investors to identify and gain exposure to firms in seven environmental market sectors: renewable and alternative energy; energy efficiency; water infrastructure and technologies; pollution control; waste management and technologies; environmental support services; and food, agriculture and forestry.

-FTSE Russell’s ESG indexes and Ratings service help to promote global CS standards and enable market participants to integrate sustainability into their investments and support the transition to a low carbon economy.
+FTSE Russell’s Sustainability indexes, data solutions and analytics help to promote global sustainability standards and enable market participants to integrate sustainability into their investments and support the transition to a low carbon economy.

 - FTSE4Good Index Series

 FTSE Russell has played a pioneering role in developing ESG indexes through the FTSE4Good Index family, which comprises companies demonstrating strong ESG performance.
 With advice and direction from the independent FTSE4Good Advisory Committee, and supported by an evolving criteria platform and direct company communication program, FTSE4Good has had a significant and measurable impact on the behavior of companies worldwide while providing investors with a tool for benchmarking and tracking ESG-driven funds.
 The index family spans more than 15 benchmarks and tradable indexes covering different regions, including the FTSE Blossom Japan Index.

 - FTSE Environmental Markets Index Series